mvonpapen/simrest_validation/README.md

 # simrest_validation
 Simulation of resting state activity in macaque cortex and its validation with respect to experimental data

-Simulation of resting state activity in macaque cortex A workspace for validation of models of resting state activity in cortex by comparison of simulation results to experimental recordings
+This git repository is dedicated to the validation of models of resting state activity in cortex by comparison of simulation results to experimental recordings.